Department of Veterans Affairs - DVA in Paris

 Villers-Bretonneux Town Square Wreath Laying Ceremony – Tuesday 25 April 2017 (French service)

 After the Anzac Day Dawn Service at the Australian National Memorial site, visitors are invited to make their way to the French Monument, Town Centre for the Villers-Bretonneux Town Square Wreath Laying Ceremony which is expected to commence at around 8:45 am.
-Special traffic arrangements will be in place and visitors should follow the direction of the French police on the day.

 Visitors are reminded it can get quite hot during the day.
 A small day pack may be useful to carry with extra clothing, a hat, sunscreen, and drinking water to avoid dehydration.
 There is no shelter or seating available at this service.